Balerion769/AudioBook_System_FullStack/README.md

 The Audiobook Review System is a web application designed for browsing, reviewing, and rating audiobooks.
 It features a user-friendly interface on the front end built with React, and a robust server-side backend using Node.js, Express, and MongoDB for data management.

+## Additional Notes

+- **Database Connection**: The provided MongoDB connection string in the `.env` file is for demonstration purposes only.
+If you are deploying this application to production, ensure you replace it with your secure connection string to protect your data.

 ## Features

 - **Browse Audiobooks**: Users can view a list of audiobooks with essential details like title, author,rating,genre and cover image.